 In surgery, the ligament usually needs to be reconstructed or replaced.
 This means using one of your own tendons (autograft) or a tendon from a tissue donor (allograft) as a replacement.
 The new ligament is then attached to the thigh bone and the shin bone with some type of hardware.
 Most of these procedures can be done as a “same-day surgery.”
 The size of the incisions varies depending on the exact technique, but sometimes just a few, very small incisions can be used.

 Getting back to work or school might only take a week if you can return with crutches and sit at work.
 Also, you can drive pretty early if you have left knee surgery.
 Getting back to soccer, football, downhill skiing and other demanding activities will probably take 9 to 12 months.
 Returning to physical jobs will be somewhere in between.

 James Shaffer, M.D. is a board-certified orthopedic surgeon with 10 years of experience.
 He has special interests in joint replacement and other surgeries of the shoulder, hip and knee.
-Dr. Shaffer is orthopedic medical director at Wyoming Medical Center and Casper Orthopedic Clerkship director for the University of Washington School of Medicine.
+Dr. Shaffer is Casper Orthopedic Clerkship director along with clinical instructor for the University of Washington School of Medicine.
 He is the orthopedic director for the Frontiers in Wyoming Medicine Conference and has been invited to educate other physicians in orthopedic care.
 His interests include the treatment of fractures and osteoporosis, perioperative pain and surgical process improvement.